INSTRUCTIONS FOR AUTHORS

 Discussion: this section must include a summary of the main findings based on the aims of the study and on other related published papers.
 It must include the implications and limitations of the results obtained, including the possibility of future research, but must avoid to draw conclusions not entirely supported by the results obtained.
 Should hypotheses be presented, these must be clearly identified as such.

 Acknowledgements: these should include support, advice or technical help from collaborators who do not qualify as authors, as well as eventual sponsors of the work described.

-Diagnostic corners are published on two adjacent pages and concern the following topics: neurology, cytology, diagnostic imaging, cardiology, ophthalmology, oncology, orthopaedics, emergency care, reproduction, internal medicine, dermatology and medical practice in unconventional animals.
+Diagnostic corners are published on two adjacent pages and concern the following topics: neurology, cytology, diagnostic imaging, cardiology, surgery, ophthalmology, oncology, orthopaedics, emergency care, reproduction, internal medicine, dermatology and medical practice in unconventional animals.
 A maximum of 2 authors is expected for each diagnostic corner.
 The first page contains a brief description of the case, with 1-2 figures and/or videos and from 1 to 3 open questions on the case.
 The second page provides an answer, in a conversational way, to the questions presented in the first page.
 The second page should include 1 or 2 figures and/or videos.
 If necessary, the same figures of the first page can be used; the function of the figures is to provide useful elements for a more exhaustive understanding of the clinical case.
 From 2 to 5 bibliographic references are accepted.